matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 the peek server has significant power.
 For example, a poorly chosen peek server could lie about the space membership and add an `@evil_user:example.org` to a space to gain membership to a room.

+This MSC recommends rejecting the join in this case and allowing the requesting homeserver to ask another homeserver.

 ### Kicking users out when they leave the allowed space